nikonorovsv/wpf/README.md

 ```

 ## Entities
 Using Entities is a way to create your own post types and taxonomies in WPF.
 Created Entities implements of IEntities interface and should to be located at `/app/entities` directory.
-They will be processed by the EntitoDefiner observer.
+They will be processed by the EntityDefiner observer.
 It's enabled by default.
 They As example:
 ```php
 namespace app\entities;